Code-Institute-Submissions/HolidaysYa/README.md

 https://pixabay.com/illustrations/sad-face-eyes-eyebrows-mouth-blue-1428080/

 ##### background image with the success message after sending the email
-- The image for the success screen been created using an image from Google images using the Advance Search and selecting “free to use, share or modify, even commercially” and then creating a new design based on the original picture using Adobe Fireworks.
+- The image for the success screen has been created using an image from Google images using the Advance Search and selecting “free to use, share or modify, even commercially” and then creating a new design based on the original picture using Adobe Fireworks.

 https://commons.wikimedia.org/wiki/File:Happy_smiley_face.png

 ## Acknowledgements
-- I received inspiration from the bootstrap template [Ample Bootstrap Admin Lite](https://wrappixel.com/demos/admin-templates/ampleadmin/ample-admin-lite/dashboard.html) which I used to help me speed up the process of design of the dashboard.
+- I received inspiration from the bootstrap template [Ample Bootstrap Admin Lite](https://wrappixel.com/demos/admin-templates/ampleadmin/ample-admin-lite/dashboard.html) which I used to help me speed up the process of designing the dashboard.
-- The slack community and tutors where really helpful with some issues on the website.
+- The slack community and tutors where really helpful with some issues with the website.
-- Thanks to Guido Cecilio García Bernal for helping me to solve issues that were giving me a lot of problems like the incompatibility with browsers (Safari and Internet explorer), the suggestions to add default values in the input boxes and his help with the some issues I was having with the event handlers in JavaScript.
+- Thanks to Guido Cecilio García Bernal for helping me to solve issues that were giving me a lot of problems like the incompatibility with browsers (Safari and Internet explorer), specifically the suggestions to add default values in the input boxes, and his help with the some issues I was having with the event handlers in JavaScript.